openstack/openstack-ansible/doc/source/admin/openstack-operations/managing-networks.rst

 The ``container_bridge`` setting defines the physical network bridge used to connect the veth pair from the physical host to the container.
 Inside the container, the ``container_interface`` setting defines the name at which the physical network will be made available.
+The ``container_interface`` setting is not required when Neutron agents are deployed on bare metal.
 Make sure that both settings are uniquely defined across their provider networks and that the network interface is correctly configured inside your operating system.